ReactTraining/react-workshop/react/core/03-hooks/lecture/NOTES.md

 1. We can't call hooks while we map, so move attendee inputs to a separate component
 2. Now we can do useId and useRef (refs to clear the form)
 3. Demo useMemo with the slow running `computeTicketPrices`
-4. Demo the comments causing re-renders that cascade down to the attendee fields and how we can use React.memo to mitigate re-renders
+4. Demo React.memo on `AddAttendeeFields` to reduce renders from the comments causing lots of state changes
 5. Demo useCallback on the onUpdate function if a fn is passed to a memoized component
 6. If there's time, demo useEffect for focusing the first attendee input on page load